Shrey-Deshmukh/Recovery-Adapter/README.md

 # Recovery Adapter – Storage Disaster Recovery CLI

-⚠️ **Note:** This project was developed as part of the **HPE Storage Creative Days Hackathon 2023**.
-Due to company ownership policies, the source code cannot be publicly shared.
-This repository contains **documentation, architecture explanations, and a demonstration of the working prototype**.

----

 ## Overview

 Recovery Adapter is a **Golang-based command line interface (CLI) tool designed to automate disaster recovery workflows for enterprise storage systems**.